krose422/Todo-List-JS/Readme.md

 - `gulp handlebars`: This will compile your handlebars (`.hbs`) files for you.
 Again, `watch` will watch for changes, but if you add new files, you'll need to run this or restart the `gulp watch` command.

 There are many more tasks, and you really should read through the `gulpfile.js`, but the ones above will take care of you in most cases.

+This file contains bourbon and neat.
+If you plan to make changes to this, you will need to run the following:

+- bourbon install
+- neat install